GayeGH/MVC-Blog-Site/README.md

 # Title
-MCC BLOG SITE
+MVC BLOG SITE

 ## Description

-MvC Blog Site is a blog website where users can post their thoughts about different tech articles.
+MVC Blog Site is a blog website where users can post their thoughts about different tech articles.

 ## Installation